starkfell/starkfell.github.io/_posts/2017-01-09-parsing-webhook-data-from-github-in-azure-automation-runbooks.md

 date: 2017-01-09
 ---

-The article covers the basic structure of how Webhook Data from GitHub is passed to an Azure Automation Runbook and how it can be parsed in an Azure Automation Runbook using the included sample Runbook in this post.
+The article covers the basic structure of how Webhook Data from GitHub is passed to an Azure Automation Runbook and how it can be parsed using a sample Runbook included in this post.

 # Overview